munificent/game-programming-patterns/book/event-queue.markdown

 </aside>

-Your gameplay and combat code is likely complex enough as it is.
+Your gameplay and combat code are likely complex enough as it is.
 The last thing you want to do is stuff a bunch of checks for triggering tutorials in there.
-Instead, what some games do is have a *central event queue*.
-Any game system can throw an event on it, so the combat code can add an "enemy died" event every time you slay a foe.
+Instead, some games have a central event queue.
+Any game system can send to it, so the combat code can add an "enemy died" event every time you slay a foe.

 <span name="blackboard">Likewise</span>, any game system can *receive* events from the queue.
 The tutorial engine registers itself with the queue and indicates it wants to receive "enemy died" events.
 This way, knowledge of an enemy dying makes its way from the combat system over to the tutorial engine without the two being directly aware of each other.

 <aside name="blackboard">

-This model where you have a shared space where entities can post information and get notified when others post is similar to <a href="http://en.wikipedia.org/wiki/Blackboard_system">blackboard systems</a> in the AI field.
+This model where you have a shared space that entities can post information to and get notified by is similar to <a href="http://en.wikipedia.org/wiki/Blackboard_system">blackboard systems</a> in the AI field.

 </aside>

 <img src="images/event-queue-central.png" />

 I thought about using this as the example for the rest of the chapter, but I'm not generally a fan of global systems.
 It is a common technique, but I don't want you to think that event queues *have* to be global.
-Instead, we'll use something more scoped.

 ### Say what?

-Speaking of often underappreciated features, let's add sound to our game.
-Humans are visual creatures, but hearing is deeply connected to our emotions and our sense of physical space.
+Instead, let's add sound to our game.
+Humans are mainly visual animals, but hearing is deeply connected to our emotions and our sense of physical space.
 The right simulated echo can make a black screen feel like an enormous cavern, and a well-timed violin adagio can make your heartstrings hum in sympathetic resonance.

 To get our game wound for sound, we'll start with the simplest possible approach and see how it goes.
-We add a little <span name="singleton">"audio engine"</span> to the game.
-It has an API for playing a sound with some given identifier at a given volume:
+We'll add a little <span name="singleton">"audio engine"</span> that has an API for playing a sound given an identifier and a volume:

 <aside name="singleton">

-While I almost always shy away from the <a href="singleton.html" class="gof-pattern">Singleton</a> pattern, this is one of the places where it make make sense.
-I'm doing something simpler and just making the API static.
+While I almost always shy away from the <a href="singleton.html" class="gof-pattern">Singleton</a> pattern, this is one of the places where it may fit.
+I'm doing a simpler approach and just making the method static.

 </aside>

 ^code sync-api

-Its implementation is responsible for loading the appropriate sound resource, finding an available channel to play it on, and starting it up.
-This chapter isn't about some hardware's actual audio API, so I'll conjure up an imaginary one.
+It's responsible for loading the appropriate sound resource, finding an available channel to play it on, and starting it up.
+This chapter isn't about some platform's real audio API, so I'll conjure up an imaginary one.
 Using it, we write our method like so:

 ^code sync-impl

-We check that in, create a few sound files, and then start sprinkling `playSound()` calls throughout our codebase like some magical audio fairy.
-In our UI code, when the selected menu item changes, we play a little bloop:
+We check that in, create a few sound files, and start sprinkling `playSound()` calls through our codebase like some magical audio fairy.
+For example, in our UI code, when the selected menu item changes, we play a little bloop:

 ^code menu-bloop

-This would be a short chapter if that API worked without any problems, so let's see where it goes awry.
-The first thing we notice is that sometimes when you switch menu items, the whole screen freezes for a few frames.
+After doing this, we notice that sometimes when you switch menu items, the whole screen freezes for a few frames.
 We've hit our first issue:

 * **Problem 1: The API blocks the caller until the audio engine has completely processed the request.**

-Our `playSound()` method is *synchronous* -- it doesn't return back to the caller until noise is coming out of the speakers.
-If a sound file has be be loaded off the disc, that may be a while.
+Our `playSound()` method is *synchronous* -- it doesn't return back to the caller until bleeps are coming out of the speakers.
+If a sound file has to be loaded from disc first, that may take a while.

 Ignoring that for now, we move on.
-In the AI code for an enemy, we add a call to let out a wail of anguish whenever it takes damage from the player.
-Nothing warms a gamer's heart quite like inflicting simulated pain on a virtual living being.
+In the AI code, we add a call to let out a wail of anguish when an enemy takes damage from the player.
+Nothing warms a gamer's heart like inflicting simulated pain on a virtual living being.

-It works, but occasionally causes a weird issue.
-Sometimes when the hero does a mighty attack, it hits two enemies in the exact same frame.
-In response to that, we try to play the wail sound twice simultaneously. <span name="hatsworth">If</span> you know anything about audio, you know playing multiple sounds stacks their waveforms on top of each other.
-When those are the *same* waveform, it sounds like *one* sound played *twice as loud*.
+It works, but sometimes when the hero does a mighty attack, it hits two enemies in the exact same frame.
+That causes the game to play the wail sound twice simultaneously. <span name="hatsworth">If</span> you know anything about audio, you know mixing multiple sounds together sums their waveforms.
+When those are the *same* waveform, it's the same as *one* sound played *twice as loud*.
+Its jarringly loud.

 <aside name="hatsworth">

 I ran into this exact issue working on <a href="http://en.wikipedia.org/wiki/Henry_Hatsworth_in_the_Puzzling_Adventure">Henry Hatsworth in the Puzzling Adventure</a>.
-My solution there is virtually identical to what we'll be covering here.
+My solution there is similar to what we'll cover here.

 </aside>

-There's a similar problem in big boss fights where we have piles of minions running around and all sorts of action going on.
+We have a related problem in boss fights when piles of minions are running around causing mayhem.
 The hardware can only play so many sounds at one time.
-When we try to go over that limit, sounds get dropped or audibly cut off.
+When we go over that limit, sounds get ignored or cut off.

-To fix that, we need to look at the entire *set* of sounds we're playing and aggregate and prioritize them.
-Unfortunately, our audio API handles each `playSound()` call independently and forgets about the previous ones as soon as it returns.
-It only sees sounds through a pinhole, one request at a time.
+To handle these issues, we need to look at the entire *set* of sound calls to aggregate and prioritize them.
+Unfortunately, our audio API handles each `playSound()` call independently.
+It sees requests through a pinhole, one at a time.

-* **Problem 2: Requests cannot be analyzed or aggregated.**
+* **Problem 2: Requests cannot be processed in aggregate.**

-These problems seem like mere annoyances once the real deal-breaker falls in our lap.
-By this point, we've got calls to our audio API strewn throughout the codebase in lots of different game systems.
+These problems seem like mere annoyances compared to the next issue that falls in our lap.
+By now, we've strewn `playSound()` calls throughout the codebase in lots of different game systems.
 But our game engine is running on modern multi-core hardware.
-To take advantage of those cores, we those game systems on different threads -- rendering on one, AI on another, etc.
+To take advantage of those cores, we distribute those systems on different threads -- rendering on one, AI on another, etc.

 Since our API is synchronous, it runs on the *caller's* thread.
-When we call it from different game systems, we're hitting our API concurrently from a number of threads.
+When we call it from different game systems, we're hitting our API concurrently from multiple threads.
 Look at that sample code.
 See any thread synchronization?
 Me either.

-All hell breaks lose.
 This is particularly egregious because we intended to have a *separate* thread for audio.
-So it's just sitting there totally idle now.
+It's just sitting there totally idle while these other threads are busy stepping all over each other and breaking things.

 * **Problem 3: Requests are processed on the wrong thread.**

-The common theme to these problems is that a call to `playSound()` is interpreted by the audio engine to mean, "Drop everything and play the sound right now!"
-That immediacy is the problem.
-The game system calls `playSound()` at *its* convenience, but not necessarily when it's convenient for the audio engine to handle that request.
+The common theme to these problems is that the audio engine interprets a call to `playSound()` to mean, "Drop everything and play the sound right now!" *Immediacy* is the problem.
+Other game systems call `playSound()` at *their* convenience, but not necessarily when it's convenient for the audio engine to handle that request.
 To fix that, we'll decouple *receiving* a request from *processing* it.

 ## The Pattern